zkonikishi/Astrore-docs/site/developer/extensions.md

 ## Publish and update

+Third-party authors only need to provide a public Git repository link for review.
+The repository should contain `manifest.json`, source files, and a short README.
+Official maintainers or release automation package the extension, calculate SHA-256 and byte size, then publish the installable registry entry.

+Maintainer release flow:

 1. Package the extension so `manifest.json` is at the archive root.
-2. Publish the immutable `tar.gz` file in a GitHub Release or another HTTPS host.
+2. Publish the immutable `tar.gz` file in GitHub Pages, GitHub Releases, or another HTTPS host.
 3. Calculate its SHA-256 and byte size.
 4. Add or update its entry in an Astrore-compatible registry.
 5. Increase the semantic version for every release.